Who is I’m a Celebrity 2021 contestant Naughty Boy?

 His song, “La La La”, won Best Song and best Video at the MOBO Awards.

-Speaking about joining the ITV series, Naughty Boy said: “I want people to know the real me.
+Speaking about his choice to join the ITV series, Naughty Boy said: “I want people to know the real me.
 I am not a celebrity at all.
 My music is the celebrity and now is the chance for me to show people what I am really like.”

 He added: “I don’t know what people in the music industry will think about me being in the Castle but having a break from everything is something I think everyone should have and do once a year.